Create a sensor module with Python

 Prerequisite: A running machine connected to the Viam app.

 You can write a module without a machine, but to test your module you’ll need a machine.
+Make sure to physically connect your sensor to your machine’s computer to prepare your machine for testing.

 Add a new machine in the Viam app.
-Then follow the setup instructions to install viam-server on the computer you’re using for your project and connect to the Viam app.
-Wait until your machine has successfully connected.
+On the machine’s page, follow the setup instructions to install viam-server on the computer you’re using for your project.
+Wait until your machine has successfully connected to the Viam app.

-It’s a good idea to test your module locally before uploading it to the Viam registry:
+It’s a good idea to test your module locally before uploading it to the Viam Registry:

 1. Configure your local module on a machine